-- Failure to log into the class site for seven sequential days may result in being dropped, without notice, for course nonparticipation. - Simply logging into the class site does not constitute participation. - Missing of any 3 sequential course due dates (assignments, quizzes, linked course activities, discussion boards or document submissions) may result in being dropped, without notice, for course nonparticipation. - Failure to participate in the class for seven days may result in being dropped, without notice, for course nonparticipation. - Participation includes posting comments or discussions, reviewing course lecture, video and/or posted articles, slides, or material linked through course modules & communications.
+Failure to log into the class site for seven sequential days may result in being dropped, without notice, for course nonparticipation.
+Simply logging into the class site does not constitute participation.
+Missing of any 3 sequential course due dates (assignments, quizzes, linked course activities, reading reviews, or discussion reflections) may result in being dropped, without notice, for course nonparticipation.
+Failure to participate in the class for seven days may result in being dropped, without notice, for course nonparticipation.
+Participation includes posting comments or discussions, reviewing course lecture, video and/or posted articles, slides, or linked material.